zbyju/obsidian/2. Reference notes/ADP - Architecture and Design Patterns/Technical Debt.md

 # Description
 Technical debt isn't always negative.
 Sometimes, it's a deliberate trade-off made to meet deadlines or other constraints, with the understanding that it will need addressing later.

+It can either be:
+- Intentional - choosing to ignore best practices knowing we need to refactor later
+- Unintentional - lack of understanding, learning

 # Quadrants of Tech Debt
 ![[tech_debt01.png]]

 1. Reckless + Deliberate - no time
 2. Prudent + Deliberate -  no time now, going to do it later
 3. Reckless + Accidental - no knowledge
-4. Prudent + Accidental -
+4. Prudent + Accidental - find better solution after implementation

 [[Design Principles]]